Tom Clancy's Rainbow Six 3: Raven Shield: Gold Edition and Complete

 Rainbow Six 3: Gold Edition and Rainbow Six 3: Complete are compilation sets that both consist of Raven Shield and Athena Sword, with Complete also including Iron Wrath.

+Development

+Tom Clancy's Rainbow Six 3: Raven Shield was developed for Microsoft Windows from around November, 2000 (according to the game's credit screen), to February, 13, 2003, which it was finished as the development neared completion, and through a collaboration between Ubisoft and Red Storm Entertainment, including Ubisoft's other studio, Montreal and Milan, after their acquisition in August, 30, 2000.

 Console versions

-Tom Clancy's Rainbow Six 3

 Tom Clancy's Rainbow Six 3 was initially ported to Microsoft's Xbox console to take advantage of the Xbox Live online functionality.
 The Xbox version was developed by Ubisoft Montreal.
 The game was later ported to the PlayStation 2 and GameCube in early 2004 by developer Ubisoft Shanghai.
-The Nintendo GameCube version does not take advantage of the GameCube's online capabilities and is therefore limited to two players for local multiplayer.
+The GameCube version is limited to two players for local multiplayer.
 Although both games are titled Rainbow Six 3, this version is not subtitled Raven Shield and contains somewhat different content.
 For instance, the multiplayer maps in the console and PC versions are different, with some appearing only in the console versions, others in the PC version.